victorjongsoon/Student-ePortfolio/README.md

 # Student ePortfolio Website
-This is a student ePortfolio website created by Asp.Net framework.
-Student is allowed to edit their profile, upload their personal projects, browse feedback from lecturers and edit their skillset from this website.
+This is a student ePortfolio website created using Asp.Net framework.
+Student is allowed to edit their profile, upload their personal projects, browse feedback and skillset from this website.
 The lecturer can also login to this website to give student feedback.

 # Overview of the project
 I will be sharing what I have done in this project (majority on student profile) below.